vestrel00/contacts-android/docs/other/link-unlink-contacts.md

 ## Performing linking/unlinking with permission

-Getting and setting/clearing default data require the `android.permission.WRITE_CONTACTS` permission.
+Linking/unlinking requires the `android.permission.WRITE_CONTACTS` permission.
 If not granted, linking/unlinking data will fail.

-TODO Update this section as part of issue [#138](https://github.com/vestrel00/contacts-android/issues/138).
+To perform the link/unlink with permission, use the extensions provided in the `permissions` module.
+For more info, read [Permissions handling using coroutines](./../permissions/permissions-handling-coroutines.md).

+You may, of course, use other permission handling libraries or just do it yourself =)

 ## Syncing is done at the RawContact level